 Psst!
 Crumbs readers can save 10% on their order when you use the code CRUMBS10 at checkout!

-You might be tempted to reach for almond milk, but that won’t get you the most protein per serving.
+You might be tempted to reach for almond milk for your protein shake, but that won’t get you the most protein per serving.
 In fact, of all the non-dairy milk alternatives, almond milk is in a 3-way tie for last place with coconut milk and rice milk.

 If you don’t want to go through the trouble of making peanut milk, how about just adding peanuts to the smoothie?
-You’ll be boosting the protein smoothie with 8 grams of protein for every 2 tablespoons you add!
+You’ll be boosting the protein by 8 grams for every 2 tablespoons you add!

-For an extra treat, feel free to add a little cocoa powder!
-Shhh, I won’t tell anyone. 🙂
+For an extra treat, feel free to add a little cocoa powder.
+Chocolate and peanut butter?
+Yum!

 If your default liquid is cow milk, you might already know that one cup has 8 grams of protein.
 But did you know that: